michelengelen/css-in-js-benchmark/results/puppeteer-request.results.md

 ## Important

 This file will be overwritten with every test-run, so any changes to it will get lost eventually.
-Changes to the texts can be made to the [number-request template](./templates/number-requests.template.md)
+Changes to the texts can be made to the [puppeteer-request template](./templates/puppeteer-requests.template.md)